luoxuan-cs/PAMA/README.md

 ## Training

 ​		The training set consists of two parts.
-Style set is WikiArt collected from WIKIART and content set is COCO2014.
+We use WikiArt as style set and COCO2014 as content set.

 ```python
 python main.py train